THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Body of Christ can be made one only by the various gifts and ministries of the entire Church.
 There must be Holy Spirit-inspired participation by all the saints in the work of building the Body of Christ.

-And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: (Ephesians 4:11,12).
+for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, (Ephesians 4:11,12)

 The next passage sets forth one of the keys to the prevailing disunity.

-That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive; (Ephesians 4:14).
+that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, (Ephesians 4:14)

 Some of the divisions of the Body of Christ come from the trickery of unscrupulous men who seek to gain support for themselves.
 Paul has warned us!